blakeb211/article-sklearn-companions/README.md

 # Below is a control block to save the model to a .pkl file so that
 # we do not have to re-run a lengthy training session over and over
-# while we tweak our notebook.
+# while we tweak things.

 automl = {}
 filename_automl = "saved_model_automl.pkl"